Kaishiyoku/erebos/README.md

-A GUI for the https://spacetraders.io game.
+A GUI for the https://spacetraders.io game built with React.

 The web app is at an early stage at the moment.
 Some basic functionality is still missing.